chelseanbr/DSI_notes/python_and_stats_overview.md

       ```python
       # Option 1: scipy function
       from scipy import stats
-      # Will return the mode, and it's frequency, each in a numpy array
+      # Will return the mode, and its frequency, each in a numpy array
       stats.mode(lst)
       ```
 2. error metrics